-Dreamogram / I Mean It Creative was tasked with designing the key-art for a concert by Sona Jobarteh.
+Dreamogram / I Mean It Creative was tasked with designing the key-art and a short trailer for a concert by Sona Jobareth.

 Jobarteh is one of the most internationally famous Kora players.
 The 21-string African harp instrument is a West African Griot tradition, and part of an ancient, male-dominated hereditary culture that passes the instrument down from father to son.
 Breaking boundaries with her music, Sona is one of the first female Kora virtuoso to come from the prestigious Griot family.